 About Us

-The Extension Forestry team leads classes and build programs to engage landowners in the sustainable stewardship of Wisconsin’s privately owned forests.
+Extension’s forestry educators lead classes and build programs to engage landowners in the sustainable stewardship of Wisconsin’s privately owned forests.

 Sign up to receive our email newsletter, event announcements, and timely updates about woodland stewardship: